tbResList Print — DCA Dichloroacetate

 <br>

--Caffeinated increases effectiveness<br>
+-Caffeinated may increase effectiveness<br>

 -Vitamin B1 reduces neuropathy (500mg-2500mg/day)<br>